pfansi/social-network-api/README.md

 ## Description:

-This project required to build a Node.js ecpommerce back end application that will have the same fundanmental achitecture such as shopify or Woocommerce.
-The ecommerce application will be link to a Mysql database.
-It will use the the Express.js API and Sequelize to to interect with the database
+This project is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+We will use Express.js for routing, a MongoDB database, and the Mongoose ODM.
+Additionally a native JavaScript `Date` object to format timestamps will be used.

 ## pseudo code description

+- created a readme file and the project described
+- file structure created

 ## Build process